 State and local governments

 State and local governments tend to have more physical locations where government employees provide services through direct interaction with citizens, and as such are much more location-dependent.
 Local services tend to also be focused on very targeted geographies – usually, the community in which the government is located.
-The focus, therefore, should be on improving communities and nurturing one-to-one communication between government organisations and citizens.
+The focus, therefore, should be on improving communities and nurturing one-to-one communication between government organizations and citizens.

 At the state level, governments should craft strong policies that improve communities holistically, as well as develop strong relationships with local jurisdictions and service providers.
 At the local level, governments should focus on delivering services efficiently and effectively, and offering options for digital services in all possible scenarios.